 MacOS Mojave Dark Mode Support in PyQt 5.12.2

-Ensuring your apps follow the desktop style
+Ensuring your PyQt apps follow the macOS desktop style

 Heads up!
 You've already completed this tutorial.

-MacOS Mojave, released in September of last year, introduced a user-toggleable "Dark Mode".
+macOS Mojave, released in September of last year, introduced a user-toggleable "Dark Mode".
 This enables a system-wide dark color scheme, intended to make things easier on your eyes at night, or less distracting when working with content.
-The mode was supported by all built-in Mac apps on release, but 3rd party applications (including those developed with PyQt) were left looking a bit out of place.
+The mode was supported by all built-in Mac apps on release, but 3rd party applications — including Python GUI apps developed with PyQt5 — were left looking a bit out of place.

 The support for Dark Mode in Qt was targeted for 5.12 which landed in December 2018, with the first Python support in PyQt 5.12 released February 2019.